Momentum-Technologies/oci-waf-nsg-generator/README.md

-# Oracle Cloud WAF Security Group Generator
+# DEPRECATED - Oracle Cloud WAF Security Group Generator

+NOTICE: Oracle dropped this WAF implementation, leaving code as example.

 This tool is aimed at automating a Network Security Group creation that allows connections from the Oracle WAF.